 Habitat and Ecology

-No major threats, a widespread species with large areas of suitable protected habitat remaining.
+It is widespread with large areas of suitable habitat remaining.
 In Brazil there is localized forest conversion for agricultural and livestock purposes.
 There are threats from the illegal pet trade to this species (Brown et al. 2011).

 There are a number of protected areas present within its range and it could possibly occur in some of them.
 Further research is required into its distribution, ecology, population, as well as the level and impact of harvest use.
 Enforcement is also needed to curb illegal trade.

 IUCN SSC Amphibian Specialist Group 2014.
 Ranitomeya vanzolinii.
 In: IUCN 2014